Cos 7pi 12 Exact Value

 [(√2 - √6) / 4]² = (2 - 2√12 + 6) / 16 = (8 - 4√3) / 16 = (2 - √3) / 4

 This confirms that both methods lead to the same result, although the form might appear different initially.
-The algebraic manipulation to show the equivalence fully would involve quite a bit of intricate simplification and isn't very illustrative for a foundational explanation.
-The key is understanding the different routes to achieve the same solution.
+That said, the algebraic manipulation to show the equivalence fully would involve quite a bit of involved simplification and isn't very illustrative for a foundational explanation.
+The key is understanding the different routes to achieve the same solution Easy to understand, harder to ignore..

 Method 3: Using the Difference Formula